sensepost/sconwar/README.md

 - Turn-based game logic
 - Written in Go, clients can be in any language

+The game itself is pretty simple.
+A 20 by 20 sized board is spawned, populated by creep & power ups.
+Players join the board taking turns to battle it out in a last person standing war.
+Killing other creep players will award you points, with a multiplier that applies post-game based on your position.

+Your goal is to write your own client to out-score your opponents and climb the leaderboard.

 ## installation

 The game server can be compiled with: